 Artificial Intelligence has been consistently one of the hottest topics year-round since the last decade.
 And there doesn’t seem to be any sign of that changing anytime soon.
-Keeping that in mind, we have compiled a list of top 10 stories that have been the talk of the town of 2020.
+Keeping that in mind, we have compiled a list of the TOP-10 stories that have been the talk of the town of 2023.
 So without further ado, here is the first one.

 - Automated AI development

 - AI will make healthcare more accurate